jbcodeforce/yarfba/docs/coding/sam.md

 ## Value propositions

-* Define the application infrastructure code quickly, using less code.
+* Define the application infrastructure code as quickly, using less code.
 * Manage the serverless applications through their entire development lifecycle.
 * Quickly provision permissions between resources with AWS SAM connectors.
 * Continuously sync local changes to the cloud as we develop.